MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Deprovision

 The setting to configure deprovision allows you to configure MIM sync to delete the object, if the metaverse object is deleted.
-In this scenario, we make them disconnectors as the goal is to leave them in Azure AD.
-In this scenario, we are not exporting anything to Azure AD, and the connector is configured for Import only.
+In this scenario, we make them disconnectors as the goal is to leave them in Microsoft Entra ID.
+In this scenario, we are not exporting anything to Microsoft Entra ID, and the connector is configured for Import only.

 ![Screenshot showing the Configure Deprovisioning page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/2394ad4d11546c6a5c69a6dad56fe6ca.png)